 Healthcare workers in Massachusetts (doctors, nurses, and most medical staff) are required to complete an annual 4-hour dementia training program that is at least partially interactive.
-This course satisfies requirements of Massachusetts Department of Public Health CMR.
+This course satisfies requirements of Massachusetts Department of Public Health 105 CMR 150.024 for 4 contact hours (CH).
 After finishing this 4-hours course, you will be provided with a certificate of completion.

 Course Features